xukai92/bsp/README.md

 # A Bayesian-Symbolic Approach to Reasoning and Learning in Intuitive Physics

+This GitHub [repo](https://github.com/xukai92/bsp) contains source code for our paper *A Bayesian-Symbolic Approach to Reasoning and Learning in Intuitive Physics
+* at NeurIPS 2021.

+Please cite our paper using the following BibTeX entry if you use this source code in your research.
 ```
 @article{xu2021bsp,
   title={{A {B}ayesian-Symbolic Approach to Reasoning and Learning for Intuitive Physics}},